jnappy/git-and-github-practice/dat_prework.md

 Welcome to Data Science at General Assembly!

-We are all very excited that you're joining our General Assembly community.
-In order to ensure your success in the course, we’ve created a pre-course checklist.
-Please complete the following pre-work items before your first day so that you and your computer will both be prepared for class.
+We're all really excited that you're joining the General Assembly community.
+In order to ensure your success in the course, we’ve created a short pre-course checklist.
+Please complete the following pre-work items before your first day so that both you and your computer will be prepared for class.

-Before class begins, feel free to reach out and ask questions (or just say hi)!
+And before class begins, feel free to reach out and ask questions (or just say hi)!
 * Instructor: (Name | Email)
 * TA's: (Names | Emails)
 * Expert-in-Residence: (Name | Email)

+## Pre-Course Checklist
+Please complete the following by the first day of class.
+Feel free to shoot us an email with any questions:

+### Schedule
-And don't forget to add the following information to your calendars:
+Please add the following information to your calendars:
 * Time: (Time)
 * Meeting days: (Days)
 * Start date: (Date)
 * End date: (Date)
 * Location: (Address)
 * Classroom: (Number)

-## Pre-Course Checklist
-Please complete the following by the first day of class.
-Feel free to shoot us an email with any questions:

 ### Introductions
 1. [ ] In order for us to get to know you, please fill out this [Student Profile Survey] before the first class.